.....or is there something in it?

 |My mulch might look pretty but it does not release nutrients|

-It may therefore seem paradoxical that the the main source of soil nutrients came originally from rock and that they are now endlessly recycled.
-They were released over periods of geological time.
+It may therefore seem paradoxical that the the main source of soil nutrients came originally from rock and that now they are endlessly recycled.
+They were released from the rock over periods of geological time.

 Even if the mineral particles are of an igneous rock such as granite, no appreciable nutrients dissolve away.

 Clay is slightly different.
 It is not the parent rock.
 It is a secondary mineral.
 The parent rock has changed.
 In this case I can safely use my unit as millions of years!
 Clay has internal and external surfaces that temporarily hold nutrients as a result of their negative electro-static charge.
 It is a wonderful store of available soil nutrients.

 Last month I attended a lecture at Peter’s gardening club in Leeds.
 It was given by Ken Thompson, formidable debunker and myth buster and myths were to be his subject that day.
 Before the talk a former acquaintance asked me my opinion of this new wonder product that in their previous talk they had been told was about to transform the world of gardening and rejuvenate agricultural yields by correcting an alleged worldwide problem of trace element deficiency.
 I informed him that I had no experience of rock based fertilisers and trotted out my usual explanations in terms of rock stability over periods of time.